How to register your account with a missed call

-Once you allow both of these permissions, you’ll receive a phone call and WhatsApp automatically ends the call to complete registration.
+Once you grant both of these permissions, you’ll receive a phone call, which WhatsApp will automatically end, to complete your registration.
 You don’t need to accept the phone call, and you might not see the incoming call.
 This will appear in your call log as a missed or rejected call from an unknown number.

-If you choose to deny these permissions before completing registration, you must verify your phone number via SMS.
+If you choose to deny these permissions before completing registration, you must verify your phone number via SMS in order to register.
 When prompted, enter the 6-digit registration code sent to you via SMS to complete registration.

 Note: You can disable these permissions at any time.
-To disable permissions, navigate to your device’s Settings and tap Apps & notifications > WhatsApp > Permissions.
+To manage permissions, navigate to your device’s Settings and tap Apps & notifications > WhatsApp > Permissions.